 Responding to the immediate needs identified by racially marginalized museum workers, the IBPOC Network hopes to provide targeted support for IBPOC and equity-seeking members of our community through workshops, webinars, networking, and resource development.

 Connect with museum, gallery, and heritage IBPOC professionals from across British Columbia.
-Brew a mug of tea, and join Network Coordinator Sarah to catch up, ask questions, seek advice, and chat.
+Brew a mug of tea, catch up, ask questions, seek advice, and chat.

 Join Tea & Talk Now!

 Registration is not necessary.
 Join us for our next tea and talk on November 26th at 11:00 am.
 Brew a cup of your favourite beverage and sit down to chat.

 Why the name IBPOC (Indigenous, Black, and People of Colour)?

 Originally launched under the name BIPOC Network, Indigenous BCMA members reached out and suggested using the term IBPOC to recognize that the discussions and activities facilitated through this network are taking place on the ceded, unceded, and sovereign territories of Indigenous communities across what is now referred to as British Columbia.
 The BCMA recognizes that we are uninvited guests on these territories and wish to center this network around respect and reconciliation.

 We recognize that grouping such distinct identities together suggests an interchangeability that fails to articulate the differential ways that racialized people experience race and racism and will continue to evolve and update our language in consultant with the community.

 This program runs on the Zoom videoconferencing platform, which may be blocked by some firewall settings.
 Please contact your IT department if you are not sure if you can access the program.